jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Now we can answer the question of why access to password hashes is so important.
-It is because if attackers get access to the password hashes, it probably will not take them that much time to crack them and get the passwords, and then they can use the passwords to attack other sites.
-So preventing attackers from getting access to password hashes is critical from a security perspective.
+.notes Now we can answer the question of why protecting against access to password hashes is so important.
+It is because if attackers get access to the password hashes, they can crack the hashes to get the passwords, and then they can use the passwords to attack other sites.
+So protecting against access to password hashes is critical from a security perspective.

 <h1 style="font-size: 330px; position: absolute; top: 210px; left: 260px;">Why<span class="white">?</span></h1>

 !SLIDE
-.notes How do you keep the attacker from accessing the password hash, if you obviously need to get some access to the password hash in order to authenicate the user?
+.notes How do you prevent an attacker from accessing the password hashes, while still checking passwords for validity during login?

 <h1 style="font-size: 330px; position: absolute; top: 210px; left: 260px;"><span class="white">How</span>?</h1>